If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs

 Buckstaff Cons: If you are shy at all, the Buckstaff might be a bit of a weird experience.
 You are required to be nude throughout the Traditional bath experience and are just given a towel to wrap around yourself.
 All of the bathing stations are in one big room so it can get crowded and uncomfortable if you are modest.

 If you are a germ-a-phobe at all, this experience might not be for you as there is a lot of rust and mineral build-up from years of use.
 Do note though, everything is sanitized and completely clean- it just might not look like it.

-Quapaw Pros: The Quapaw is in a historical building but as been turned into a modern-day spa so it is best of both worlds.
+Quapaw Pros: The Quapaw is in a historical building but has been turned into a modern-day spa so it is the best of both worlds.
 The Quapaw is definitely the best place to combine the hot springs with a spa and get a hot springs massage.
 The Quapaw is also the only place in Hot Springs where you can enjoy the thermal mineral waters without paying a high price.

-Quapaw Cons: Because the Quapaw as been turned into a modern-day spa, you will not get a traditional experience there like you would at the Buckstaff.
-We enjoyed soaking in the pools but don't feel like it is something we ever need to do again.
+Quapaw Cons: Because the Quapaw has been turned into a modern-day spa, you will not get a traditional experience there like you would at the Buckstaff.
+We enjoyed soaking in the pools but don’t feel like it is something we ever need to do again.
 The Quapaw has also been remodeled so the bathhouse looks nothing like it did in the early 1900s.